mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aha-cloud-connector.md

 **Manage properties**

 Add or remove available properties from your Aha!, assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label, and add an alias to the property.
-Properties that are selected by default are listed below.
+These are the properties that are selected by default.

 |Source property|Label|Description|Schema|
 |---|---|---|---|